Updated Feb 02, 2026

 Monitoring App Performance and Uptime

 Check App Settings → Analytics for usage/engagement.
-For platform performance, see Adalo’s performance page.
-Replace hard-number claims with the latest official guidance.
+For platform performance, see Adalo's performance page.
+The Adalo 3.0 infrastructure runs 3-4x faster than previous versions, with modular scaling that handles traffic spikes without degradation.

 Publishing Your ClickUp Clone to Web, iOS, and Android